topleft/mongo-crud-tutorial/readme.md

 ![httpie GET no items](./public/images/httpie-get-no-items.png)

 You can see in the second line `HTTP/1.1 200 OK`.
 This means our route was successful and that the logic in our route was executed.
+That is a huge thing.
+Congrats!
+If you don't see this, you have to comb over your code and retrace your steps.
+Compare you files with mine.
+You'll find the difference.

-You can confirm that this logic was correct becuase it returned "There are no Items in the database." in 'json' format.
-We'll come back and test this some more after we create some Items.
+You can confirm that this logic was correct becuase it returned, "There are no Items in the database." in 'json' format.
+Come back and test this some more after we create an Item.

-First, lets change the route path to illustrate a point.
+Lets change the route path to illustrate a point.
 Run:

 ```